nicinabox/nicinabox.github.io/blog/_posts/2012-09-22-superslides-a-fullscreen-jquery-slider.markdown

 ---

 <p class="lead">
-  Back in April 2012 I started working on a fullscreen JavaScript slider called [Superslides](http://nicinabox.github.com/superslides/).
+  Back in April 2012 I started working on a fullscreen JavaScript slider called <a href="http://nicinabox.github.com/superslides/">Superslides</a>.
 It's had some interest, so I wanted to officially announce it here.
 </p>

 <!-- more -->